Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/Placeholder.md

 ## Evaluation ##

-# Project 2: Modelling a Multi-Server Queuing System (Extension)
+# Project 2 (Extension Project): Modelling a Multi-Server Queuing System
 This project focuses on developing the following skills:
 1. Basic Modelling in the context of queues;
 2. Distribution Fitting;